 You can take a three mile walk to Newtown from the New Inn at Shalfleet but for a shorter walk with your family take a stroll down to Shalfleet Quay boatyard and back.
 You can park at the pub or further down the lane where there is a public car park to the left.
 Then walk on down the road that skirts the river to the Quay – an ideal short walk for families.
-Retrace your steps and the New Inn is another good foodie pub, which has recently been refurbished and has won many awards.
+Retrace your steps and the New Inn is another good foodie pub, which has won many awards.
 Traditional with oak beams and flagstone floors, there is always game on the menu when it’s in season, and a wide selection of Island seafood.

 Wootton – The Fishbourne

 The Fishbourne Inn is close to the mouth of Wootton Creek and there is a lovely walk to Quarr Abbey from here.
 You take the bridleway on the right just before you get to the pub, which is Quarr Lane, a leafy track overhung with trees with views of the Solent that leads to Quarr Abbey.
 This is an ideal walk for families and older folk as it is flat and shaded.
-The walk leads past the entrance to the abbey, where the chapel is open to visitors and there’s a lovely garden.
-Retrace your steps to the Fishbourne Inn, which is a large family-friendly pub that has recently been refurbished to a high standard giving it a much lighter and brighter feel.
+The walk leads past the entrance to the abbey, where the chapel is open to visitors and there's a lovely garden.
+Retrace your steps to the Fishbourne Inn, which is a large family-friendly pub that has been refurbished to a high standard giving it a much lighter and brighter feel.

 Bembridge – Crab and Lobster

-The Crab and Lobster is almost on the easternmost point of the Island and has beach walks southwards to Whitecliff Bay or northwards around the end of the Island to the new RNLI Lifeboat Station and back.
+The Crab and Lobster is almost on the easternmost point of the Island and has beach walks southwards to Whitecliff Bay or northwards around the end of the Island to the RNLI Lifeboat Station and back.
 The walk to Whitecliff Bay is more difficult as there are large pebbles and rocks to negotiate, although there are also rock pools to explore at low tide.
 Opt for the walk around to the lifeboat station and you’ll be able to take the new pier down to the station and see inside.
 Back at the Crab and Lobster you have a varied menu with an emphasis on seafood, including locally caught crab and lobster.
 There’s a large cosy bar area, a smaller restaurant with windows overlooking the sea or a new room at the back that was once the stables.
 There are also a few tables outside overlooking the famous Bembridge Ledge, which are lovely on a sunny day.